Most frequently asked questions about menstrual cups

 Of course.
 You may discover that it will relieve uncertainty.
 Some women experience severe cramps during the menopause.
 Their menstrual flow varies.
 The vertical position and comfort of the cup as well as its relief have helped women to withstand these cramps more easily.

 Yes.
-The Yuuki menstrual cup is made of menstrual grade silicone and not latex.
+The Yuuki menstrual cup is made of medical grade silicone and not latex.

 There’s no need to worry; unlike tampons, menstrual cups do not cause TSS.